Domino731/domino-learn/README.md

           without comments and check user solution
       * 7.2 - user code with lower case (without task comments and spaces) is created.
       * 7.3 - array of possible solutions is created
-      * 7.4 - function checks if the user code is equal to any of the solutions in the array
+      * 7.4 - function checks if the user code is equal to any of the solutions in the array if the task target type is equal to "code", otherwise, if the type is equal to "console", checks as before and that the console prints the required value e.g. Hello World.
-      * 7.5 - If yes, add point and change color of checkbox to green, if no change color to red
+      * 7.5 - If conditions have been fulfilled, add point and change color of checkbox to green, if no change color to red

 * 8 - saves the user code in local storage, so when the user returns, he will have his solution
 * 7 - When the ` taskValidationJs` function adds the points, check if the number of user points is equal to the